Was Leonard Peltier Wrongfully Convicted?

 As more and more of the prosecution’s shenanigans have surfaced, Leonard Peltier’s supporters have tried to get him released.

-Canada’s Solicitor General Warren Allmand has said that if he had known the true nature of the U.S. Justice Department’s corrupted evidence he never would have agreed to Mr. Peltier’s extradition.
+Canada’s then-Solicitor General Warren Allmand has said that if he had known the true nature of the U.S. Justice Department’s corrupted evidence he never would have agreed to Mr. Peltier’s extradition.

 An appeal in 1986 ruled that “We recognize that there is some evidence in this record of improper conduct on the part of some FBI agents, but we are reluctant to impute even further improprieties to them.”
 Appeal denied.